nonprofit

 A dog's head in a shield with a heart.

-We aim to support certified teams with tangible as well as legal resources, advocacy, and community.
+Join us to help certified teams thrive and safeguard the dogs’ welfare.
+With your support, we can provide tangible as well as legal support, advocacy, and community.

 Ute K. – Qualified assistance dog handler